aurangzaib/address-book/README.md

 <h1>Development</h1>

-I have use IntelliJ for Client and Backend development. <br/>
+I have used IntelliJ for Client and Backend development. <br/>
 For client side, you need typescript to be enabled in IntelliJ.
 For server side, common figure out yourself :)